Car horn is not working — causes and fixes

 All the electrical circuits in your car contain fuses that protect components from particular surges of electricity.
 Whenever too much current flows through the circuit, the fuse blows to interrupt the circuit and protect the components by stopping the current flow.

 A fusebox at the base of the dashboard gets blown when there is a sudden surge in current, protecting the car horn.
 When this fuse is blown, electricity cannot reach the solenoids, which implies that the car horn will not work.
 In such cases, you only have to replace the fuse for the car horn to get working again.

 Your airbag is expanding

-The only indicator you may have for this issue is a glowing airbag dashboard light and a non-functional car horn.
+The only indicator you may have for this issue is a glowing SRS light and a non-functional car horn.
 It is often caused by a problem with the clock spring and sometimes affects cruise control too.

 If you see that warning light and notice that your horns don’t sound anymore, you need to take your vehicle to your auto mechanic.
 The possibility of your airbag discharging on its own is high and fatal.

 The wire connector can get shrouded in dirt, oil, dust, and grime as it sits at the front of the car, where small particles can quickly build up.
 The buildup can cause corrosion on the connector and poor conductivity.
 The poor conductivity of the connector will not allow enough current to get to the solenoid for the car horn to do its job.